-This guide will walk you through vet-approved practices, dilution ratios, and red flags to watch for.
-By prioritizing caution and education, you can make informed decisions that protect your furry companion’s wellbeing.
+In this guide, we will take you through vet-approved practices, ratios of dilutions, and red flags to observe.
+With caution and education as the priority, you will make informed decisions that safeguard the wellbeing of your furry friend.

 Understanding Essential Oils and Their Benefits